 Silicone Breast Implants Today

-As a Board Certified Plastic Surgeon and a proud member of the esteemed MENTOR Worldwide Education Council, Dr. Buford has the opportunity to participate in the direction of breast implant technology and education of future breast surgeons.
+As a Board Certified Plastic Surgeon and a proud member of the esteemed MENTOR Worldwide Education Council and advisor to Allergan Medical, Dr. Buford has the opportunity to participate in the direction of breast implant technology and education of future breast surgeons.

 Ready for a Consultation?